 Signs that you need to see a doctor for podiatry treatment include continuous pain, problems with walking and inability to wear shoes comfortably due to the presence of a bunion or a tailor’s bunion.
 Dr. Kris DiNucci, DPM, FACFAS is one of such experts.
 It is necessary to undergo the required medical care early enough since it may help in stopping the advancement of this disorder and hence reducing the need for more advanced remedial options.

-The Arizona Foot appreciates the fact that we must give our patients necessary information on their foot health so that they can decide how to go about it.
+The Foot and Ankle Center of Arizona appreciates the fact that we must give our patients necessary information on their foot health so that they can decide how to go about it.
 Our group of well experienced podiatrists including Dr. Kris DiNucci, DPM FACFAS, is here to help you in case you have a bunion, a bunionette or any other condition that affects your ankle or foot.
 Do not hesitate to reach out to us today if you need an appointment and more information on our comprehensive bunion surgery, its pain, treatment and recovery time-based services.